Prof J A E Curtis

 Professor of Russian Literature, Fellow of Wolfson College.

-Lecturer at Jesus, Oriel, St Catherine’s, St John’s and St Peter’s Colleges.
+Lecturer in Russian at Jesus, Oriel, St Catherine’s, St John’s and St Peter’s Colleges.

 Professor Curtis’s published research has largely been focused on subversive writers of the early Stalin Period (1920s and 1930s).
-She has spent a great deal of time working in archives in Russia and abroad, and this has enabled her to publish a range of analytical and biographical studies of the life and works of the satirical novelist/playwright Mikhail Bulgakov (1891-1940).
-More recently she has turned her attention to Evgeny Zamiatin (1884-1937), an anti-utopian writer much admired by George Orwell.
-Recently she completed work on the first full biography of Zamiatin to appear in any language; she has also co-edited (with a St Petersburg colleague) a scholarly edition in Russian of his most famous novel, based on a unique typescript she discovered in an American archive.
+She has spent a great deal of time working in archives in Russia and abroad, and this has enabled her to publish a range of analytical and biographical studies of the life and works of the satirical novelist and playwright Mikhail Bulgakov (1891-1940).
+She has also explored the life and works of Bulgakov’s friend and contemporary Evgeny Zamiatin (1884-1937), an anti-utopian writer much admired by George Orwell.
+In 2013 she published the first full biography of Zamiatin to appear in any language; she has also co-edited (with a St Petersburg colleague) a scholarly edition in Russian of his most famous novel, We / Мы, based on a unique typescript she discovered in an American archive.

 - J.A.E.
 Curtis, ‘A Theatrical Battle of Wits: Bulgakov, Maiakovskii and Meierkhol’d’, Modern Language Review, July 2013, pp. 921-46;